Since this blog is about to burst, the action is moving once again. It’s the end of the year, it fits.

-The blog is called MANJA’S THOUGHT FEEDER and it consists of non-fictional accounts in free form and format, snippets from my life that get stuck on the membrane for some reason and want out.
-For general enjoyment.
+Here is a list of all the posts that are already on there since it had been my writer’s blog (blog, not block) for a while.
+These are non-fictional accounts in free form and format, snippets from my life that get stuck on the membrane for some reason and want out, for general enjoyment.

 Click on READ ON in each point to be transported.